ChrisYoxall/ci-cd-presentation/presentation_notes.md

     plan out what you want to do
     get time allocated
     treat pipelines like code (keep it simple, don't repeat yourself - make reusable components, comment and document)
 * Takes more time than people expect.
-Partly because it's hard to test
+    - Partly because it's hard to test.
+    - Don't underestimate the value of a pipeline, use this to justify time.
+Vital to get code out safely.
+    - It may not be obvious code that needs to be maintained, but it can become large & complex.
 * In general, pipelines implement the same steps you would do to do build and check locally.

-SLIDE EIGHT - Tools
+### SLIDE EIGHT - Tools

 Lots of tools for CI.

 * Was lazy - I searched for common tools and found this list.
 Tons of lists out there, all similar.
 * How do you decide?
     - Normal process of evaluation for company fit, costs, etc.
-    - Don't underestimate the value of a pipeline and how much time and effort it may need.
-It may not be obvious code that needs to be maintained, but it can become a big process and vital to the company as it's the key to getting code or fixes out.

-A Slide on COSTS - or part of tools
+    - Choose something with good examples & guides
+    - Had people turn down jobs as they didn't want to use Jenkins

-NEXT SLIDE - GITHUB ACTIONS
+### SLIDE NINE - GitHub Actions

 I've always found the terminology a bit confusing:
-* GitHub Actions is the name of the platform.
+    - GitHub Actions is the name of the platform
+    - Actions are also

+*Documentation is pretty good https://docs.github.com/en/actions:
+    - Go to page.
+Click on the nice green 'Overview' button
+    - Note section in menu to the left on 'Continuous Integration'.
+    - Click on the link at the bottom for 'actions/starter-workflows
+    - Show some other documentation.
+Only going to cover basics today
+        - Go to the section in the menu 'Write workflows'.
+Show 'syntax' 'choose what workflows do' sections.
 * To achieve a task, create a 'GitHub Actions workflow'
-    * defined in YAML
+    - defined in YAML
-    * are triggered by an event (i.e. PR created, scheduled run, webhook, manually)
+    - are triggered by an event (i.e. PR created, scheduled run, webhook, manually)
-    * run on a  VM (Ubuntu, Windows, or MacOS)
 * Workflows are made up of Jobs
 * Jobs are made up of Steps
 * Steps run workflows, scripts, or run an Action
 * An Action is a custom application on the GitHub Actions platform to perform a common task
-    * Can write your own
+    - Can write your own
-    * Lots of Actions available on the marketplace
+    - Lots of Actions available on the marketplace

-Runners?

-Documentation is pretty good https://docs.github.com/en/actions:
-* Go to page
+* Runners
-* Click on the nice green 'Overview' button
-* Note section in menu to the left on 'Continuous Integration'.
-Click on the link at the bottom for 'actions/starter-workflows
-* Go to the section in the menu 'Write workflows' - most likely the 'syntax' and 'choose what workflows do' sections.
+    - A server that runs your workflows when they're triggered.
+    - Get a newly provisioned VM for each workflow.
+State management.
+    - GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows.

+### SLIDE TEN - Demo

 From https://dev.to/github/the-githubtoken-in-github-actions-how-it-works-change-permissions-customizations-3cgp:
 * The way this works is that when you enable GitHub Actions in a repository, GitHub installs a GitHub App on that.
 The GITHUB_TOKEN secret is a GitHub App installation access token.

-WANT TO ENABLE THESE TO ALL BE RUN LOCALLY BEFORE PR
+### SLIDE 11 - Final Notes

+* Its nice if developers can run steps locally.
+Consider this when designing a pipeline
+* Use Actions from reputable sources.
+Use popular Actions.
+Consider what version/commit to run or even fork into your repo